Download New Bible Translation

 Gospel of Matthew, PDF format, free download; 1 MB.

 Gospel of Mark, PDF format, Bible verses alternate with the Greek text, free download; 1.2 MB.
-Updated to incorporate ECM data, 2024-01-20; Printed edition available on Amazon.
+Updated August 2024; Printed edition available on Amazon.

 Gospel of Luke, PDF format, free download; Bible verses alternate with the Greek text; 3.3 MB.
 Printed edition available on Amazon.
 Kindle available also.